SESMG/SESMG/docs/manual/UpscalingTool.rst

    * - component
      - system
      - description
-   * - heat demand
+   * - sub-system electricity bus
      - every sub-system
-     - n.n.
+     - The electric distribution within sub-systems is considered to be loss free.
+Therefore, the sub-system electricity bus represents the entire distribution system of a sub-system [1].
-   * - electricity demand
+   * - sub-system electricity demand
      - every sub-system
-     - n.n.
+     - The **sub-system electricity demand**-sink is directly connected to the **sub-system electricity bus** [1].

 Pre-Scenario
 ------------